Question & Answer

 Students benefit when the curriculum flexibly meets their learning needs.
 However, acceleration may not be appropriate for every student who has high academic performance.

 In particular, grade skipping may not benefit a student who is not socially and emotionally ready or whose level of academic development varies across domains.
+Instead, that student might benefit from subject-matter acceleration or from other educational options.
 Acceleration may not be the right solution for a student who expresses a preference for the status quo.
 The academic needs of such students would be better met with accommodations in the classroom.

 How many students are accelerated in the United States?